 One off payments are made for specific costs that occur only once, where appropriate.
-For example, someone who was assessed as needing a deep-clean or specialised equipment may need a one-off payment.
-Direct Payment or Personal Health Budget users who receive a one-off payment are expected to spend the money within a reasonable time (e.g., 3 months) and return receipts and any unused funds.
+For example, someone who was assessed as needing a deepclean or specialised equipment may need a one-off payment.
+Direct Payment or Personal Health Budget users who receive a one-off payment are expected to spend the money within a reasonable time (for example, 3 months) and return receipts and any unused funds.